sysrepo-archive/yang/README.md

 ## Submission Procedure:

-If you wrote a new YANG module for your application that uses sysrepo, please add it to respective directory, modify [download.sh](download.sh) script and open a pull request, or contact us at sysrepo-devel@sysrepo.org to add it here.
+If you wrote a new YANG module for your application that uses sysrepo, please add it to respective directory, modify [download.sh](download.sh) script for automatic updates and open a pull request, or contact us at sysrepo-devel@sysrepo.org to add it here.